sonic-net/SONiC/doc/secure_boot/hld_secure_boot.md

 ##### Shim Role
 Shim is a simple software package that is designed to work as a first-stage bootloader on UEFI systems.
 Shim It was developed by a group of Linux developers, so, by using shim we can support secure boot using our custom keys, and not more enforcing to use Microsoft keys.

-shim (debian link)
+shim (Debian link)

 ##### Grub Role
-Grub is a bootloader, differs from Shim by having the ability to run the kernel and allow as to choose the kernel (i.e: Onie/SONiC) that will be used by using a menu.
+Grub is a bootloader, that differs from Shim by having the ability to run the kernel and allow us to choose the kernel (i.e: Onie/SONiC) that will be used by using a menu.

 ##### Vmlinuz Role
 vmlinuz is the name of the Linux kernel executable. vmlinuz is a compressed Linux kernel, and it is capable of loading the operating system into memory so that the computer becomes usable and application programs can be run.